igor7302/hackintosh-plexhd-x79/README.md

 # PlexHD X79 Turbo V1.03

 This project created for working macOS Mojave (10.14.6)  Clover Configuration.
 Worked with this board and Xeon 5-2640 V.1 CPU with Sapphire RX570 graphics.
 Builds will be updated at future.
-EFI for Mojave, Catalina, BigSur I added : OpenCore.
+*  added : OpenCore EFI for Mojave, Catalina, BigSur.

 ## Guide